Are all the photographers on this site 100% documentary/reportage-style?

 How many images can I enter per contest?

-5 individual images for our Reportage Awards, and 2 stories for our Story Awards, per contest.
-These entrants are included in your subscription fee.
+10 individual images for our Reportage Awards, and 3 stories for our Story Awards, per contest.
+These entries are included in your subscription fee.
+We have six contests per year, so this means a total of 60 Reportage Award entries, and 18 Story Award entries, per year – all included in your membership fee.

 So there are two different types of Awards?

 Yes; we want to showcase and celebrate both individually excellent frames (our Reportage Awards), but also the power of great storytelling with our Story Awards (series of images from a single wedding).

 How many images should a Story contain?